integratop/gitlab-org-charts-mirror/doc/installation/chart-provenance.md

 This command downloads the key and adds it to your default keyring.
 You should put the GitLab Helm chart signing key into a separate keyring.
-You can use the `--no-default-keyring --keyring <keyring>` `gpg` options to create a new keyring that contains just the GitLab Chart signing key.
+You can use the `--no-default-keyring --keyring <keyring>` `gpg` options to create a new keyring that contains just the GitLab chart signing key.

 For example: